MarkNenadov/websocket_proxpy/README.md

 1. OPEN_URL, where the connecting client provides a url to connect to via the proxy
 2. FORCED_URL, where the server is hardwired to connect to one and only one url
+2. FORCED_URL_NO_PASSWORD, where the server is hardwired to connect to one and only one url and no password is required.

 == Requirements ==